 Set between the harsh, arid desert uplands and escarpment of the Aramac Range and the fertile black soil plains to the south, Edgbaston Reserve is a truly unique and diverse area.
 Last week Bush Heritage staff began its program of fire management activities on Edgbaston for the first time since purchase of this property.

-This work included fire planning between reserve staff and ecologists and consultations with neighbours and stakeholders including representatives from the Iningai people, who are some of the Traditional Owners of the area.
+This work included fire planning between reserve staff and ecologists and consultations with neighbours and stakeholders including Traditional Owner representatives.
 This planning informed our Fire Management Plans, which have identified bushfires as a threat to the Key Conservation Targets including

 - the artesian spring sites with critically endangered fish and endemic vegetation,